shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-15-most-useful-kubectl-plugins.md

 kubectl krew install blame
 ```

-The `blame` plugin helps you to figure out who changed several fields of an object in the cluster - `kubectl`/`kube-controller-manager`/`helm`.
-It internally uses the `.metadata.manageFields` field of the object.
-Read more about `metadata.managedFields` [here](https://kubernetes.io/docs/reference/using-api/server-side-apply/).
+The `blame` plugin helps you to figure out who changed several fields of an object in the cluster - `kubectl`, `kube-controller-manager` or `helm`.
+It internally uses the `.metadata.manageFields` field of the object to get this information.

+> Read more about `metadata.managedFields` [here](https://kubernetes.io/docs/reference/using-api/server-side-apply/).

-If we edit a deployment `nginx` in my cluster manually and update the replias to 2.
+If we edit a deployment `nginx` manually and update the replias to 2.
 We can see those details using the `blame` plugin that changes were done using `kubectl edit`

 ```bash
 kubectl blame deploy nginx